 Tips on how to do well:

 In addition to the labs, there is also a poster presentation component based on the cardiovascular control lab.
 This involves making a poster in your lab group and then presenting it to a few lecturers like those good old Science Fairs in intermediate school.
 Finally, there is a literature review based on the topic of your choice.
 Bear in mind that the topic must be cardiovascular related and one that is currently in contention.
 This task seems daunting but is more than possible to do well in.
 To not only do well, but also appreciate the experience, make sure you choose a topic that you are genuinely interested in.
 Have a look at other published reviews to get a feel for how literature reviews are structured and written to produce a cohesive understanding of the various perspectives and theories that exist surrounding the topic.
 As of S1 2017, Anuj produced a web-based resource to help you guide you along this process as well as a CANVAS Conference to answer specific questions.
 I would highly recommend you have a look at both resources to get you underway.

-This is 5 lecture series; the first 2 lectures are presented by Dr. Fiona McBryde, the next 2 were presented by Dr. Rohit Ramchandra and the final 3 are by Dr Carolyn Barrett.
-The lectures cover the role of sympathetic nervous activity in physiology and pathophysiology in short term and long term regulation of blood pressure.
+This is a 7-lecture series; the first 2 lectures are presented by Dr. Fiona McBryde, the next 2 were presented by Dr. Rohit Ramchandra and the final 3 lectures are by Dr. Carolyn Barrett.
+These lectures cover the role of sympathetic nervous activity in the physiology and pathophysiology in short term and long term regulation of blood pressure.
 Fiona’s lectures are well presented; however, it could be worth having look at journal articles to deepen your understanding.
-Rohit’s lectures are well covered in a 90 odd page article written by Simon Malpas that he should put up on cecil (or easily accessible on the database).
-Alternatively, textbook could do the work but this will not include an understanding of recent endeavours.
+Rohit’s lectures are well covered in an article written by Simon Malpas that was available on CANVAS (or easily accessible on the database).
+Alternatively, the textbook could do the work but this will not include an understanding of recent endeavours.
 Carolyn’s first two lectures are covered well in Guyton and Hall textbook Chapter 19.
-Her final lecture can be confusing and is best explained in the articles that she refers to during the lecture if not the lecture itself.
+Her final lecture was a little more challenging and is best explained in the articles that she refers to during the lecture if not the lecture itself.